-Does the Health Insurance Portability and Accountability Act (HIPAA) require that you encrypt your emails?
+Are there any HIPAA email encryption requirements?
 As it turns out, it’s not an easy question to answer.
-The reality of HIPAA email encryption is more complex.
+The reality of HIPAA and email encryption is a bit complex.
+Here’s our opinion …

 According to the U.S. Department of Health and Human Services (HHS), “The final Security Rule made the use of encryption an addressable implementation specification.”
 If you think that sounds vague, you are not alone.
 The requirement to encrypt electronic protected health information (ePHI) has been left open to interpretation, which can lead to confusion.